MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * In different regions

 ## Routing Traffic to Private Subnets
-* Althought a VPC can be divided into several subnets, it is possible to route traffic between them.
+* Although a VPC can be divided into several subnets, it is possible to route traffic between them.
 A common use case for this is to implement a *bastion host*.
   * This is an EC2 instance in a public subnet (one which has internet access) which has SSH access to instances in a private subnet (one without internet access) so that the private instances can be controlled remotely.
   * For security, a bastion host and the EC2 instances it connects to must have strict security group rules in place (i.e. only allow port 22 access).
 Otherwise the private EC2 instances might as well be in the public subnet as the private subnet would be offering little security.
 * Bastion hosts are primarily used for human-interactions with private EC2 instances.
 But in many cases we may require traffic to flow to/from private instances as part of application logic.